 - Price.
 Hiring an agency can come at a high price, which can be difficult for new companies.
 It’s essential, however, to think about the potential ROI you’ll get from the investment.

 New Perspective is a growth agency that specializes in helping B2B businesses generate more leads.
 We create custom strategies to deliver results and boost you ahead of the competition.
 Learn how we can help you crush your business goals and optimize your webpage:

 - Strategic focus.
 We focus on growth-driven design to improve conversion rates and generate more sales.
 Our team adapts your web strategy based on the behavior of your visitors and the trends in your industry.
 Check out our case studies to see how other companies have benefitted from our help.

 - Responsive web design.
 57% of traffic comes from smartphones and tablets.
 A mobile-friendly website helps you reach a wider audience and makes online sharing easier.
 Our team will make sure that your website will look good on all devices.

 - Website audits.
 We go through a unique assessment process for each client that we take on.
 We’ll analyze your site’s strengths and weaknesses so that we can proceed strategically: which pages need to be updated immediately?
 Which ones are already performing well?

 - Inbound strategy.
 Anyone can create a website, but our value is in our inbound approach.
 We’ll use the best inbound strategy tailored to your current needs and budget to grow your site.
 As a Hubspot Certified Partner, we focus on content that nurtures your prospects wherever they are in the sales funnel.

 No matter which option you choose, a high-quality website is essential for business success.
 Need help with your redesign project?
-Get started with New Perspective today.
-Request your free consultation.
 Our team will analyze your website and offer feedback on suggested improvements.
-Request your consultation today.
+You can see our pricing page for an idea of our cost ranges—or, for a closer estimate of your project’s cost, request your consultation today.